 Professional Judgment

 Determining materiality involves significant professional judgment.
-Auditors consider the expectations of reasonable users of the financial statements, the size and nature of the entity, and the context of the financial information.
+Auditors consider the expectations of reasonable users of the financial statements, the size and nature of the entity, including top software companies, and the context of the financial information.
+This comprehensive approach ensures that all relevant factors are taken into account to assess what is material to the users of those financial statements.

 Examples of Materiality Considerations